paultreg/GIA-Assessment-Tool/README.md

 This work is described in detail in Alvarez Rodriguez et al (2025).
 Please cite this paper if you use this code.

-Alvarez Rodriguez, G., P. Tregoning and R. McGirr (2025), "A tool to assess the accuracy of Glacial Isostatic Adjustment predictions of present-day crustal uplift rates", _Geophysical Research Letters_, submitted April 2025.
+Alvarez Rodriguez, G., P. Tregoning and R. McGirr (2025), "A tool to assess the accuracy of Glacial Isostatic Adjustment predictions of present-day crustal uplift rates", _Geophysical Research Letters_, Accepted September 2025.